Club Competition Rules 2020/21

 B. For net effect movement of +1 between Division 1 and IHL (i.e. no team is promoted and 1 team is relegated to/from IHL; or 1 team is promoted and 2 teams are relegated to/from IHL):

-Promotion/Relegation for all other divisions will be as per Rule 3.3 (except for Div.4, where 8th and 9th will be relegated; and 7th Div.4 will play 2nd Div.5 in a play-off).
+Promotion/Relegation for all other divisions will be as per Rule 3.4 (except for Div.5 and 6, where 1st & 2nd will be promoted, and 3rd will play the 2nd last placed team in the higher division in a play-off).

 C. For net effect movement of +2 between Division 1 and IHL (i.e. no team is promoted and 2 teams are relegated to/from IHL):